dtfalk/compelling_preaching_online/README.md

 all suggestions/help is appreciated.

 Missing features as of now (1/5/24):
-No functionality for checking word count
+No functionality for checking word count,
-User can still reverse through the experiment
+User can still reverse through the experiment,
-No way to iterate through homilies multiple times
-User data is not stored
+No way to iterate through homilies multiple times, User data is not stored,
 No backend/server support at all